severinleuenberger/R2D2-as-real-AI-companion/002_HOW_TO_INSTRUCT_AI_AGENT.md

 ---

-## What Claude Will Do
+## What the AI Agent Will Do

-Claude will:
+The AI agent will:
 1. Read README.md for the overall project vision and goals
 2. Review 000_INTERNAL_AGENT_NOTES.md for critical rules and environment
 3. Review 001_ARCHITECTURE_OVERVIEW.md for system architecture